Spine Surgeons conducting surgery for Thoracic Spine Myelopathy

 Surgical Treatment of Thoracic Spine Myelopathy

 Thoracic spine decompression surgery is the common surgical treatment used to treat spinal cord compression.
-Decompression surgery helps take the pressure off the nerve root or spinal cord.
-Thus, it relieves pain and discomfort.
+Decompression surgery helps take the pressure off the nerve root or spinal cord, thus relieving pain and discomfort.
+Decompression surgery, often referred to as a laminectomy, may be performed minimally invasively or with open surgery.
+This surgery has been proven to be safe and effective, offering improvements in function and quality of life.

 Thoracic herniated disc surgery also plays a crucial role in eliminating herniated discs or bone spurs that often press against the spinal cord.
 Your physician may recommend surgery (laminoplasty) to treat advanced thoracic myelopathy that occurs due to stenosis (narrowing of the spinal canal).
-Laminoplasty is a motion-sparing procedure that provides more space for the spinal cord and nerve roots so that these can relieve abnormal pressure.
-Also, these can retain flexibility in the compressed area of the spine.
+Laminoplasty is a motion-sparing procedure that provides more space for the spinal cord and nerve roots, allowing them to relieve abnormal pressure while retaining flexibility in the compressed area of the spine.

 Decompression Surgery